ScottKirvan/UE_QuickLaunch/README.md

 ### Other Usage Modes
 - You can use this right-click context menu by clicking within any folder, or by clicking *on* a folder -- this works in file explorer and on desktop folders.
 If you right-click and QuickLaunch *on* a foldername, the project will open within that folder.
 If a project already exists within the folder, that project will be opened.
 - You can right-click and select QuickLaunch on a folder name, to create or open an unreal project without having to navigate into the folder -- right-click context works on the left side Navigation Pane in File Explorer, so you don't need to navigate away from a folder you're already working in.
-- You can use this to rapidly launch multiple projects at once without haveing to navigate around looking for them.
+- You can use this to rapidly launch multiple projects at once without having to navigate around looking for them.
 For example, say you have two projects, side-by-side, and you need them both open at once to compare project settings.
-Just right click on each folder and launch the projects without having to navigate back and forth within File Explorer (and forgetting which project you alreay launched when it's time to drill down to the second project)
+Just right click on each folder and launch the projects without having to navigate back and forth within File Explorer (and forgetting which project you already launched when it's time to drill down to the second project)
 - Say you have an asset pack that you need to get something out of, but no unreal project.
 Usually the process is go into the Games Launcher (wait for it to fire up), navigate to the Library panel (wait for all the engine versions to get registered), launch the unreal engine version you want (wait for the template browser to come up), navigate from the default template browser screen to the simple blank project you need, select it, use the browse button to navigate to where you want to put it, choose a name -- that name's already used, so you pick another.
 Now click launch, wait for unreal to start, and go back to the marketplace asset pack you needed so you can open it up in your project... but, that asset pack doesn't support the engine version you launched, so start all over.....
 Now with this, you open the epic games launcher, and while you're waiting for that, create a folder, right click, and pick your engine ver... oh, wait... what version does the asset pack need?
 Check that, launch unreal, and as soon is it's fire up, download that asset pack.  :-)  (aka - my life)

 ## Caveats